quintel/documentation/general/network.md

 *	THEN calculate the new capacity of the future net, with taking in account certain step sizes: net level capacity future = net level capacity present + net level capacity per step size * net level new step sizes needed

 	* net level capacity per step size = A fixed step size when you need to increase the capacity of the net.
+This step size is based on 2 KW extra capacity per household.
+The steps at the lv net are based on 100 houses (200 KW), the mv net on 1000 household (2 MW), and the hv net on 10.000 households (20 MW).

 	* net level new step sizes needed = The CEIL of: (net level peak load future - net level capacity present) / net level capacity per step size